-This is on Java that the most powerful kingdoms of the pre-colonial times flourished.
+This is on Java that some of the most powerful kingdoms of the pre-colonial times flourished.
 And this is also Java that will become the core of the Dutch colonial empire.

-This article is the first of a serie to introduce to you to the culture of the Javanese people, the main ethnic group of Java island.
-The second part deals with the Javanese religion.
+This article is the first of a series to introduce to you to the culture of the Javanese people, the main ethnic group of Java island.
+The second part deals with the religion of the Javanese.

 - Java and the Javanese